lukasdietrich/bottleneck/README.md

 and maybe want to handle errors at a centralized place, for example through middleware.

-Echo is the first framework I came across that returns an error in every handler and middleware which made it much more pleasent for me to write services.
+Echo is the first framework I came across that returns an error in every handler and middleware which made it much more pleasant for me to write services.

 ### Mounting subgroups from [go-chi/chi](https://github.com/go-chi/chi)